Stuffed Poblano Peppers

-- Place all peppers on the baking sheet and roast them under the broiler until the skin becomes black.
+- Place all of the peppers on the baking sheet and roast them under the broiler until the skin becomes black.
 Turn the peppers every couple of minutes to char evenly (6 to 7 minutes total).

 - Once cooked, transfer the peppers to a large bowl and cover the bowl with plastic wrap.
-Allow to cool for 30 minutes.
+Allow them to cool for 30 minutes.

 - Cook your rice.